-This is the official address of a limited company.
-A registered office address can be the home address of a company director, but it is published on the public register of companies and is therefore viewable by the general public.
-Currently, a home address that was initially submitted as the registered office address cannot be removed from the public register.
+This is the official address of a limited company or LLP.
+Company directors and LLP members can provide their home address as a registered office, but this information is published on the companies register and is visible to the general public.
+Currently, a home address that was initially submitted as a registered office address cannot be removed from the companies register.

 Correspondence address (service address)

 Every director and LLP member is required to provide a correspondence address, also known as a ‘service address’, to Companies House.
 Whilst you can provide your home address as a correspondence address, it will be visible to the public on the companies register.

 You can change this address and/or ask Companies House to remove it from the register, but you will have to provide an alternative address in its place.

 Many companies without commercial premises use professional address services instead.
 By doing so, directors and LLP members can keep their home address details off of the companies register and prevent this personal information from appearing on the Companies House search service.

 1st Formations provides professional registered office address and service address facilities in both London and Glasgow.
 These addresses appear on the companies register and enable directors and LLP members to protect their privacy.